gr8mustachio/ux-dawdle/phaseIII/README.md

 ## Introduction

-The objective of our project is to create a DAWS program that is easily accessible to users of all levels while giving a diverse instrument reservoir and a simple user interface.
-In Phase III the goal is to
+The objective of our project is to create a DAWS program that is easily accessible to users of all levels while giving a diverse instrument reservoir and a simple user interface at little to no cost.
+In Phase III the goal is to use the data from Phase II to build a working prototype that individuals can use to give the usability team more feedback to further improve the software.

 ## Methods

 <!--!!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
 Provide enough detail that someone would be able to faithfully reproduce your research. !!!-->